 OCD's HOPWA sub-recipient Crescent Care has developed strong relationships with landlords who let them know the availability of when there are openings for their clients in need of housing.
 Crescent Care has a certified HQS housing on staff and has all the internal processes for reviewing applications and cutting checks to landlords or utility companies.
 Crescent care has an array of HIV prevention programs, as well as a continuum of medical and social services including primary medical care and comprehensive supportive services such as case management, behavioral health, food programs, legal services, housing, and additional wrap-around services.
-OCD's HOPWA Housing Subsidy Assistance Programs include Permanent Housing Facilities (with case managers and wrap-around services) Tenant-Based Rental Assistance.
+OCD's HOPWA Housing Subsidy Assistance Programs include Permanent Housing Facilities (with case managers and wrap-around services) Tenant-Based Rental Assistance, Transitional/Short Term Facilities and Short-Term Rent, Mortgage, and Utility assistance.
 OCD's HOPWA programs improve clients access to stable housing, healthcare, education, job readiness, mental health care, social services, and other wrap-around-services to improve their quality of life.